This year I'm refusing to let go. Luka stays.

 Long before the Underground, the Depths, and the Underdark...
 I first had to stumble around in the Deep Roads.
 Revisiting Dragon Age: Origins has brought back everything: the multiple days of struggle in caves and tunnels, the non-stop combat encounters, and how my 2009 computer was barely holding together during the whole dwarven plot.

-But it also reminded me of the lore, and why Orzammar stayed on my mind for so long—this time, with Shale!
+But it also reminded me of the lore, and why Orzammar stayed on my mind for so long; this time, with Shale!

 P.S.
 I need to play a dwarf noble someday.

-There is so much joy in Astro Bot.
+So much joy in Astro Bot.

 Out of what felt like a thousand magical highlights... maybe my strongest dork reaction came with the unexpected McDohl-bot, appearing totally out of the blue, as in a first playthrough of Suikoden II.
 It felt like Christmas, a birthday present, and some sort of climax to many years of playing.